henrietterebnor/inf226_oblig2/project/README.md

 - Try to create a new user that already exists -> fails as expected
 - Try to alter the cookie value for the session of the logged in user in the web developer tool -> behaves as expected : when refreshing page the user is automatically logged out
-- Tried to <script>alert(‘XSS’)</script>

 ### Answers to the questions

-#### Threat Model
+##### Threat Model
 The assets that we need to protect are the user credentials as well as the messages that the users have sent to each other as these can contain sensitive and private information.
-The threat agents are therefore people who have interests in gaining access to this information for a number of reasons.
+The threat agents therefore have interests in gaining access to this information for a number of reasons.
 If an attacker is successful in a password attack then confidentiality, authenticity, and availability would be compromised.
 Private messages would be made available, and the attacker could also impersonate as the user and send messages to others.
-The attacker being logged into the account would disable the actual user from accessing it.
+Furthermore, the attacker being logged into the account would disable the actual user from accessing it.

 Phishing, brute-forcing, and dictionary attacks are some ways of retrieving a password, so how can we counter measure these?
 By enforcing the user to create a strong passwords with a good length we make it much harder for an attacker to successfully brute-force the password, and to prevent dictionary attacks we can encrypt the password with salt in our database.

-It is, however, quite hard to protect against all phishing attacks during application development as this is a weakness on the users side.
+It is, however, quite hard to protect against all phishing attacks during application development as a successful phishing attack often is a result of a weakness from the user.
 One phishing attack we can counter measure is CSRF, which happens when a user is tricked into clicking a link or loading page.
-In CSRF the attacker gains access over the session cookie which contains authentication data and represents the user’s session, which is exploited to impersonate the user to perform malicious actions.
-If we add CSRF tokens to the users requests we have a way of validating the origin of the request which in order to mitigate these types of attacks.
+In CSRF the attacker gains access over the session cookie which contains authentication data and represents the user’s session.
+This is exploited to impersonate the user to perform malicious actions.
+If we add CSRF tokens to the users requests we have a way of validating the origin of the request which mitigates these types of attacks.

 Injection attacks like xxs and sql injections could also result in compromised user credentials.
-These types of attacks pose a threat to not only confidentiality, but also integrity and availability as the data within the application could be changed in an unauthorized manner which could cause issues with the availability of the application.
-To prevent these types of attacks it is important to sanitize user input so that it cannot be interpreted as SQL queries or html tags.
+These types of attacks pose a threat to not only confidentiality, integrity and availability as the data within the application could be changed in an unauthorized manner which could cause issues with the availability of the application.
+To prevent these types of attacks it is important to sanitize user input so that it cannot be interpreted as SQL queries, html tags or css.

 The limitations of the hacker depends heavily on the difficulty of the attack compared to how high the reward is.
 If our application were to be used as a mailing system in a successful business were the employees were to share sensitive and valuable information then the likelihood of being exposed to attacks would most certainly increase.
 The limitations of what we can sensibly protect against follows the same rules.
-Questions like : should we spend a lot of resources on protecting something that has a low likelihood on being attacked? and, How big is the impact of that attack?
+Questions like : should we spend a lot of resources on protecting something that has a low likelihood on being attacked?, and How big is the impact of that attack?
 Are important in order to determine what mitigations are within reason to perform.

 ##### What are the main attack vectors for the application?